CallismartLtd/smart-woo-service-invoicing/readme.txt

 - Callistus Nwachukwu

 == Changelog ==
-= 2.0.12 - 2024-09-23 =
+= 2.0.13 - 2024-10-05 =
+* Added
+  - Ajax logout feature on the invoice and service pages.
+  - Invoices by status filtering for users.

 * Fixed
-  - Hardened Security.
+  - Admin search feature not working for mariaDB users.
-  - New UI and UX for the admin dashboard.
+  - New service purchase template now available for logged out users.
-  - Paginated invoice table on both admin and client portal.
+  - WooCommerce account menu bug.
+  - Minor bug fixes.

 * Tested
-  - With WordPress 6.6.2
-  - With WooCommerce 9.3.2
+  - With WooCommerce 9.3.3
-  - Tested with over 12,000 subscription data and page speed is proven to be fast, consistent and efficient.

-* Optimized
-  - Database queries now faster than ever.

 For detailed updates and changes, see the [Changelog](https://github.com/CallismartLtd/smart-woo-service-invoicing/blob/main/changelog.md).